MrFennicus/reaktor-assignment/README.md

 # My submission to Reaktor's assignment for developer applicants

 This app shows info about rock-paper-scissors matches played.
 It shows the currently ongoing games as well as the results of previous games for each player.
-Some stats about past games are also calculated for each player and can be viewed by hovering over a player's name.
+Some stats about past games are also calculated for each player.

-The app is still under development and in addition to being a bit rough around the edges it also has multiple known bugs.
+The app is still under development.

 [More info about the assignmnent](https://www.reaktor.com/assignment-2022-developers/)
 [Live demo deployed to Heroku](https://reaktor-assignment-frontend.herokuapp.com/)